Beer Cheese Dip

 Total Time 10 minutes

 Do you remember the Queso Dip I made for the site a while back?
 Well, it’s become such a favorite that I decided to make another cheesy dip.
-You can serve this delicious Beer Cheese Dip (along with other Appetizer Recipes) at your next football party or get together with friends, and it’s delicious served with everything from veggies to soft pretzel bites.
+You can serve this delicious Beer Cheese Dip (along with other Appetizer Recipes) at your next football party or get together.
+It’s delicious served with everything from veggies to Soft Pretzel Bites.

 What could be better than a rich, cheesy dip for game day?
 Beer Cheese Dip is an amazing appetizer that you can serve up with all sorts of tasty dippers, like soft pretzel bites, chips, veggies (like cauliflower or celery sticks,) or even onion rings or fries.
 Based on what beer flavor you use, you can pick out the perfect dipper to compliment the overall flavor of the cheesy dip.